sanderblaadjes/intigriti-leaderboard-disabler-extension/README.md

 # Intigiriti leaderboard hider

-This chrome extension hides all references to reputation points / rankings using only CSS.
+This chrome extension hides all references to reputation points / rankings using CSS.

 # Installation